wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/4-understand-custom-functions.md

 ### Metadata description file

 The metadata JSON file describes the custom function to Excel and is generated from the tags in your custom function's documentation comment block.
-For example, in the following sample function, the `@customfunction` tag will be included in the metadata file so that Excel recognizes it as a custom function.
+For example, in the following sample function, the `@customfunction` tag will add the custom function to the metadata file.
+It will include the description and @param information so that Excel can present it to the user as a custom function.

 ```js
 /**